singular-gpispace/pfd-parallel/README.md

 ```
 can be used to create one.

 Your key has to be registered with the machine you want to compute on.
 On a cluster with shared home directory, this only has to be done on one machine.
-If you compute on your personal machine, as we assume in this tutorial, you can register the key with:
+For example, if you compute on your personal machine, you can register the key with:
 ```bash
 ssh-copy-id -f -i "${HOME}/.ssh/id_rsa" "${HOSTNAME}"
 ```